 In general, the M&E system for food security and nutrition will ensure surveillance of the situation in Afghanistan, monitor progress in implementing the AFSeN-A, and track its results and impact.
-The Implementation Plan provides the full M&E framework and indicator matrix for AFSeN-A. It would allow stakeholders and the public to access up-to-date information on the food security and nutrition situation and inform them of the progress in implementing the AFSeN-A and of the attainment of planned objectives.
+It would allow stakeholders and the public to access up-to-date information on the food security and nutrition situation and inform them of the progress in implementing the AFSeN-A and of the attainment of planned objectives.
 As well, the system would identify deficiencies, if any, in the design or implementation of the AFSeN-A and propose appropriate adjustments.
 Overall, the AFSeN-A M&E approach will include: (1) a theory of change and logical framework (log frame); (2) a compilation of suitable, agreed-upon indicators for measuring the performance of the Strategic Plan interventions; (3) the establishment of a data bank of all relevant programs and projects; and (4) the performance of joint monitoring.
-The information will be used to inform policymakers and the High-Level Steering Committee on intervention progress and to facilitate plan adjustments.
+The information will be used to inform policy makers and the High-Level Steering Committee on intervention progress and to facilitate plan adjustments.
 Stakeholders will conduct different types of evaluations-including impact evaluations-to measure the relevance, efficiency, effectiveness, impact, and sustainability of the planned interventions.
 The oversight institutions will be briefed on a regular basis.